 - Neonatal & Infant Assessment and Neonatal Health Promotion

-- Submission of official transcripts from all postsecondary schools attended
+- Official transcripts from all postsecondary schools

 - Two or three professional references

-- Written statement of professional goals for graduate study and nursing career
+- Written statement of professional goals

 - Professional resume or curriculum vitae

-Part Six What is the Scope of Practice for Neonatal Nurse Practitioners?
+What is the Scope of Practice for Neonatal Nurse Practitioners?

 Neonatal nurse practitioners are granted the same rights as all other NPs throughout the country.
 Specializing doesn’t exclude them from any of the laws for this profession.

-In 23 states, nurse practitioners have “full practice authority” which means they do not have to work under the supervision of a doctor.
+In 23 states, nurse practitioners have “full practice authority,” which means they do not have to work under the supervision of a doctor.
 Full practice states include Oregon, Maine, Alaska, Hawaii, Washington, and Iowa.

-Part Seven What is the Job Outlook for Neonatal Nurse Practitioners?
+What is the Job Outlook for Neonatal Nurse Practitioners?

-Part Eight Neonatal Nurse Practitioner Resources
+Neonatal Nurse Practitioner Resources

 Check out these organizations for additional information and resources: